gatsbyjs/gatsby/docs/docs/gatsby-image.md

 }
 ```

-For more info on how these options work, check out the Gatsby Image demo: [https://using-gatsby-image.gatsbyjs.org/](https://using-gatsby-image.gatsbyjs.org/)
+For more info on how these options work, check out the [Gatsby Image demo](https://using-gatsby-image.gatsbyjs.org/)

 #### Additional plugin fragments